mapbender/mapbender/UPGRADING.md

 - `bin/console mapbender:security:migrate-from-acl`: migrates security definitions from the ACL system to the new permission system
 - `bin/console doctrine:schema:update --complete --force`: updates the rest of the database.
 That needs to be executed last, since it deletes the old ACL tables

+### New permission system
+- database permission can be migrated using `bin/console mapbender:security:migrate-from-acl`.
+Do that before executing the schema:update command, otherwise your old ACL tables will be gone
+- yaml permissions now follow a new structure, see [the development documentation](./docs/security/permission-system.md#yaml-applications)

 ### Symfony updated to version 5.4 LTS
 - symfony/symfony dependency was unpacked to use individual symfony/* subpackages.
 By default, only the dependencies